jenkinsci/pull-request-monitoring-plugin/README.md

 ##### One Instance Of One Portlet

 Normally, one plugin delivers one portlet.
-Therefore you do not have to override the default implementiation of `String getId()` of the interface `MonitorPortlet`.
-A minimal example could look as follows:
+The id has A minimal example could look as follows:

 ```java
 import io.jenkins.plugins.monitoring.MonitorPortlet;